 John next used the Commodore PET to write “OK” code.
-A computer that he enthusiastically stood in line to take home each weekend from school, he got to take it home each weekend because he was the only one in line.
+A computer that he enthusiastically stood in line to take home each weekend from school.
+He got to take it home every weekend because he was the only one in line.
 When his mom couldn’t pick him up from school he used his wagon to bring the computer home.
 None of the teachers seemed to mind that John used his wagon, with one teacher stating, “I don’t even know what that crazy contraption does; maybe you’ll be an astronaut one day” when she saw John pulling the wagon through the teacher’s parking lot.
-John wondered what pulling a computer in a wagon had to do with being an astronaut and to this day suffers from mild motion sickness that would probably preclude him from being an astronaut.
+John wondered what pulling a computer in a wagon had to do with being an astronaut and since suffers from mild motion sickness he would probably be precluded from being an astronaut.

 John’s coding journey continued with various computers and John was briefly an on-campus representative for Data General while he was attending Hofstra University.
-John carried around and used in class the Data General DG1, as long as he got one student and one of their parents to meet with a DG representative a month he was able to keep using the computer.
-John was told to stop using the computer in a few classes since the clicking of the keyboard was annoying to the professor and students.
-One professor told John that “portable computers were ridiculous and that the common person would never want or need a computer”, John still agrees with him.
+John carried around and used in class the Data General DG1, as long as he got one student and one of their parents to meet with a DG representative once a month he was able to keep using the computer.
+John was told to stop using the computer in a few classes since the clicking of the keyboard was annoying to the professors and students.
+One professor told John that “portable computers were ridiculous and that the common person would never want or need a computer”, John did and still does agree with him.

 Now John works at Cisco for DevNet where he writes code, that is pretty much “OK”.
 John also gives talks on writing “OK” code and teaches people how to write “OK” code.
 So if you want to write code that is as “OK” as everyone else’s code listen to John.